mjg211/multiarm/inst/shiny/multiarm/helpfiles/design_beta.md

 =============

-**multiarm** requires a choice to be made on the desired amount of power, referred to as 1 − *β* that identified design should provide.
+**multiarm** requires a choice to be made on the desired amount of power, 1 − *β*, that the identified design should provide.
 Specify your chosen level of power here.
+It should be strictly between 0 and 1.